-This hands-on course follows on from COMP 2831 Business Analysis and Systems Design it replaces COMP 3831.
+COMP 3832 will be replaced with COMP 3833 starting September 2023.
+This hands-on course follows on from COMP 2831 Business Analysis and Systems Design and replaces COMP 3831.
 Object-oriented software design includes Object-Oriented Analysis and Design (OOAD).
 COMP 3832 is aimed at systems analysts, designers and developers who already know how to write code and understand the Software development Life Cycle (SDLC).
 Exercises and lab work allow students to perform an Object-Oriented Analysis (OOA) based on given requirements.
 After first identifying business classes students then produce a business model which will be transformed into a design model through Object-Oriented Design (OOD).
 Topics include: design patterns, anti-patterns, refactoring and General Responsibility Assignment Software Patterns (GRASP).
 An Agile iterative approach will be followed throughout the OOAD process.
 Labs include the use of a CASE tool to draw the Unified Modeling Language (UML) diagrams necessary to support the OOAD activities.
 Upon completion successful students will be able to demonstrate the ability to analyze, design and construct software applications to industry standards.
 This course is offered in the fall (September) and spring (April) terms.

 Upon successful completion of this course, the student will be able to: